Shallots are a type of onion. Slightly milder in flavor, shallots add a special touch to your cooking and, yes, cutting them up will make you cry.

 How shallots grow

 Shallots are a type of bulb.
 Rather than growing a single bulb, the way onions do, or as a single head with several cloves, the way garlic grows, shallots create clusters of identical daughter bulbs, called offsets.
 Covering each bulb is a protective layer of papery tissue that can range in color from golden brown of a crimson red.
 The flesh can be off-white, tinged with magenta or green.
 Shallots are very tolerant plants.
 They can handle bright, hot sunlight or partial shade, and they will grow in soil pH from 5.0 to 6.8.
-Shallots love phosphorus, so they tend to grow very well in the Bay Area.
+Shallots love phosphorus, so they tend to grow well in many residential soils.
 The one thing they cannot tolerate is poor drainage.
 Shallots that sit in soggy soil will rot.

 How to grow shallots

-October and November are the best times of year to plant shallots in the Bay Area.
+October and November are the best times of year to plant shallots in warmer regions.
 You can start with seeds, but I urge you to try using those offshoots, commonly called “starts” for faster results.
 Prepare the bed by top dressing with aged compost.
 The looser the soil is, the better.
 Then, simply press the root end of each bulb down, into the soil, leaving the shoulders of the bulb above ground.
 Space plants 6” apart.
 Rows should be 10” apart.
 Do not mulch heavily on top of the bulbs as this can interfere with initial growth.
 Straw works well.

 In spring, as your shallot bulbs begin to develop bulbs, give them a nutritional boost with aged compost or a well-balanced organic fertilizer.
 Shallots use 1” of water a week, so be sure to irrigate regularly during dry spells.